DavesCodeMusings/school-coding-lab/CONTRIBUTING.md

 of just a pull request, will help make sure everything fits and helps minimize wasted effort and rework.

+Things to keep in mind:
-Plan to release your contributions to the Public Domain.
+* Plan to release your contributions to the Public Domain.

-Be prepared that not all contributions will be accepted.
+* Be prepared that not all contributions will be accepted.

-You're also free to fork the repo and do your own thing.
+* You're also free to fork the repo and do your own thing.